-We want to make sure you will receive highest quality services from us, therefore our studio is booked by appointment only.
-Please send us an email to let us know the services you are interested, and will get back to you with further information and provide quotation by return.
+We want to make sure you receive highest quality services from us.
+Our studio is by appointment only.
+Please fill in the contact form and let us know the services you are interested.
+We will get back to you with further information and provide quotation by return.

 We understand artists and photographers’ works are not always in standard sizes, and we don’t want to limit the creativity.
 Since paper + sizes combinations are unlimited, it is difficult for us to put together a standard price list.

 We have many types of paper for you to choose, the choice of paper like Awagami Japanese Washi, ILFORD, PICTRAN, and Epson fine art paper etc..
 For printing services we have 3 major types: 1) Giclée Pigment prints, 2) Piezography print, and 3) Platinum/Palladium print making using digital negative.

 We provide custom services framing and it is difficult to provide catalog and price list.
 We have details service information on our website and keep adding new services, please check the latest information on our website.

 The ideal resolution (ppi) of your print depends mostly on how far away the print is from the viewer.
 Here’s a chart to show you what resolution to aim for when creating your print.

 |15m / 50ft||12 ppi|